rgeluz/Runkeeper-Tweet-Report/readme.txt

 - 1/1 Implementing the search box
 - 2/2 Populating the table

+I also added some interactivity to the vegalite plots using selections from https://vega.github.io/vega-lite/docs/selection.html

 2. How long, in hours, did it take you to complete this assignment?
         It took me about 2 and half days.